On the matching complexes of categorical product of path graphs: Introduction

-The {\it line graph} $L(G)$ of a graph $G$, is the graph whose vertices are the edges of $G$ and any two distinct vertices $uv$ and $u'v'$ joined by an edge if and only if they have a common endpoint, {\it i.e.}, if $\{u, v\} \cap \{u', v'\} \neq \emptyset$.
-For a graph $G$, a subset $A \subseteq V(G)$ is said to be {\it independent} if the induced subgraph on $A$ does not contain any edge.
-The {\it independence complex} $\ind(G)$ of $G$ is a simplicial complex on $V(G)$ whose simplices are the independent sets of $G$.
-Observe that $\M(G)$ is the same as the $\ind(L(G))$ for any graph $G$.
+The {\it line graph} $L(G)$ of a graph $G$ is the graph whose vertices are the edges of $G$, and any two such distinct vertices $uv$ and $u'v'$ are joined by an edge in $L(G)$ if and only if they have a common endpoint, {\it i.e.}, if $\{u, v\} \cap \{u', v'\} \neq \emptyset$.
+For a graph $G$, a subset $A \subseteq V(G)$ is said to be {\it independent} in $G$ if the induced subgraph on $A$ does not contain any edge.
+The {\it independence complex} $\ind(G)$ of $G$ is a simplicial complex on $V(G)$ whose simplices are the independent sets in $G$.
+Observe that for any graph $G$, the matching complex $\M(G)$ is the same as the $\ind(L(G))$.

 To prove \Cref{theorem:combine}, we show that $\ind(L(P_n \times P_m))$ is a wedge of spheres up to homotopy equivalence.
 The main idea used in this proof is to reduce the graph $L(P_n \times P_m)$ into smaller graphs by the operations; deletions of vertices, deletions of edges, and additions of edges.
-During this process of reduction, we come across $13$ new classes of graphs in the case $m = 5$, and $4$ new classes of graphs in the case $m = 4$.
+During this process of reduction, we come across thirteen new classes of graphs in the case $m = 5$, four new classes of graphs in the case $m = 4$, and one new class of graphs in the case $m=3$.
 We establish recursive relations among the independence complex of $L(P_n \times P_m)$ and independence complexes of these new classes of graphs.